C6orf47

-C6ORF47 is a gene.
+C6orf47 is a gene.
 In humans, it is on chromosome 6.

 Gene

-General Information

 In humans, Chromosome 6 open reading frame 47, C6ORF47, is a single exon gene that spans 2481 nucleotides that encodes for a 294 amino acid protein.

 Location

 In humans, this gene is located on the minus strand at 6p21.33.

-Gene Expression
+Gene expression

 NCBI GEO shows that C6ORF47 RNA is expressed ubiquitously varying from low expression (in most tissues) to high expression in a couple of areas.
 The Salivary Gland and Cerebellum showed high RNA expression levels.

 Tissue expression in human C6ORF47 was found to ubiquitously expressed throughout all tissues.
 C6ORF47 gene is also seen to be over-expressed in the colon, urinary bladder, ovary, and pancreas.
 NCBI GEO Profiles shows that C6ORF47 RNA is expressed ubiquitously varying from low expression (in most tissues) to high expression in a couple of areas like the Salivary Gland and Cerebellum.

 Research by Pontus Boström et al. looked into C6ORF47 mRNA expression using microarray data from macrophages from 4 healthy donors.
 The goal of this study was to investigate whether or not hypoxia can influence the accumulation of lipids in macrophages.
 These results would help identify whether or not the macrophages loaded with lipids in the atherosclerotic lesions are there because of the hypoxic regions.
 Human macrophages were exposed to hypoxia for 24 hours and showed an increased formation of cytosolic lipid droplets and increased tri-glyceride accumulation.
 Results showed that the hypoxic regions in the atherosclerotic lesions could contribute to forming lipid-loaded macrophages and accumulating triglycerides.^{8} As we can see below, expression of C6ORF47 shows that expression is almost 6 times greater in the non-hypoxic region than in the hypoxic regions, showing that C6ORF47 is likely not contributing to either the lipid accumulation or an essential process since expression decreased.
 Once put under hypoxic conditions, only essential processes are left on likely hence when C6ORF47 expression decreased.